ymunemasa/data-tutorials/tutorials/hortonworks/introducing-apache-hadoop-to-java-developers/mapreduce-intro.md

 - Edited collaboratively on [Github](https://github.com/hortonworks/tutorials-future/new/master/tutorials/hortonworks/introducing-apache-hadoop-to-java-developers)
 to give the community access to free learning

+## Goals and Learning Objectives

+The goal of this tutorial is to provide you with an opportunity to build a MapReduce DataFlow by writing MapReduce code.
+You do not need programming experience or functional programming syntax.
+However, we do recommend you have some knowledge of Java syntax and concepts to obtain the best experience.

+**Learning Objectives from this tutorial are:**

+- Understand Apache Hadoop MapReduce Fundamentals
+- Understand MapReduce's Role in the Hadoop Ecosystem
+- Introduce MapReduce API's: Mapper, Partitioner, Shuffle, Reducer
+- Setup IDE on Sandbox for MapReduce Development
+- Create MapReduce DataFlows in Java
+- Learn about MapReduce Pipes API to write Jobs in C++
+- Learn about Hadoop Streaming API to write Jobs in any Language

 ## Tutorial Overview
 - MapReduce Core Concepts
   - Brief intro to MapReduce